Don't Let Your Retirement Savings Goal Get You Down

 Plan ahead and think creatively

-Chances are, there have been times in your life when you've had to put on your thinking cap and find ways to cut costs and adjust your budget.
+Chances are, there have been times in your life when you've had to find ways to cut costs and adjust your budget.
 Those skills may come in handy during retirement.
 But you don't have to wait to begin thinking about ideas.
 Consider ways you might trim your expenses or enhance your retirement income now, before the need arises.

 Might you downsize to a smaller home or relocate to an area with lower taxes or a lower overall cost of living?
 Will you and your spouse actually need two vehicles, or might you simply own one and rent another on the occasional days when you need two?
 Could you put that extra bedroom to use by taking in a boarder, who might also help out with household chores, such as mowing the lawn or shoveling the sidewalks?
 Or maybe you can cancel that expensive gym membership and turn the spare bedroom into a home workout room.